Lenders-Cooperative/django-redis-task-lock/README.md

 # Django Redis Task Lock
 This is a redis task lock decorator for django celery tasks.
-There are four options that can be passed to the decorator in any order as kwargs to modify the properties of the lock.
+There are several options that can be passed to the decorator in any order as kwargs to modify the properties of the lock.

 | Option name | Type | Default value | Description |